techtalkdc/Open-Governance/topics.md

 ## Get into Docker Workshop Series, Part I: Getting Started with Docker Workshop

 * Session Title: Getting Started with Docker Workshop
-* Preferred Timeframe: An April evening
+* Preferred Timeframe: A March evening
 * Event Type: 2 Hour Workshop - 6-8, w/happy hour after
 * Summary: We will take an existing simple app and Dockerize it.
 I'll run through the concepts of Docker for ~20 minutes as this is for getting started with Docker, then it will be Dockerizing an app and then using Compose to build and run it.
 * Presenter Name(s): Wyn Van Devnater